Although AFSP is not able to recommend individual therapists, the following sources may help you find a local mental health professional:

 “Finding a Mental Health Professional: A Personal Guide,” created by the Depression and Bipolar Support Alliance and available at dbsalliance.org/pdfs/finding.pdf, contains useful guidance about questions to ask prospective therapists.
 Bear in mind that not every therapist will necessarily be the right fit for you, so trust your instinct.
 If it doesn’t feel right after one or two appointments discuss your concerns, and if they are not addressed consider trying someone else.

-For suicide bereavement supports groups in your area, click here.
+For suicide bereavement support groups in your area, click here.

 In crisis: Call 211 in VERMONT (United Way)